Joy-less/Embers/README.md

 ");
 ```
 ### Sandboxing
-If you don't trust the Ruby code that will be run, you can remove access to dangerous methods by passing `false` when creating the script:
+If you don't trust the Ruby code that will be run, you can remove access to dangerous methods by passing `false` when creating a script:
 ```csharp
 Script MyScript = new(MyInterpreter, AllowUnsafeApi: false);
 ```